aristath/edd-remote-installer/README.md

 ## A Word of CAUTION

 This plugin is still at an early stage in its development and needs a lot of things to be fixed.
 This is for the time being a proof of concept and an invitation to collaborate and build a kick-ass installer for our EDD-based stores.

-Not all items on the demo list can be installed because not all of them are WordPress plugins.
-Some are themes, some are completely irrelevant.

-We know there are many mistakes, wrong function names etc. These will be fixed and improved soon.